 For example, if you’re shooting a video for YouTube that many will end up watching on their mobile devices, it doesn’t make sense to shoot in 4K resolution.
 Full HD or 1080p is good enough for Youtube.

 If you’re doing a talking-head video where people see only your face and nothing else, you could settle for 720p.
 Nobody will complain.

 It was mentioned earlier, that storage space isn’t much of an issue these days.
 That is if you’re shooting the occasional video.
 If you’re into full-swing video production, then it all adds up and you’ll find yourself scrambling for storage space.
-Buying external hard disks, or signing up for cloud storage space is cost.
+Buying external hard disks, or signing up for storage space with a cloud computing service is cost.

 The general guide is to use high-resolution video when it’s really needed.
 We’ve seldom heard people complaining that a video isn’t in 4K or Full HD.
 As long, as you’re not putting out grainy videos which interfere with audience enjoyment, you’re fine.